-Nevertheless, workaholism can be just as destructive, ruining relationships in both the professional and personal spheres of one’s life, and negatively affecting health as well.
-While there are ways of dealing with a workaholic, getting support from family, friends and colleagues is also necessary to ensure successful recovery from this insidious addiction.
+Nevertheless, workaholism can be just as destructive, and it can ruin both professional and personal relationships, negatively affect health, and even decrease overall work performance.
+While there are many ways to treat workaholism, support from family, friends, and colleagues is also necessary to ensure successful recovery from this insidious addiction.

 What Is Workaholism?

 Workaholism can be defined as a toxic, obsessive-compulsive drive to do constant work.
 People who struggle with work addiction generally have little or no social lives or hobbies, and generally have neither the time nor desire for things other than work.
 This problem can be caused by a number of things; it may stem from low self-esteem or a dysfunctional childhood home — but every case is unique.

 Workaholics often use work as a coping mechanism to deal with anxiety.
 Unfortunately, constantly working only makes anxiety worse over time.

 Compulsive working is not caused by workplace and employer pressures.
 Rather, workaholics have an internal compulsion to work long hours, and this desire is usually fueled by internal anxiety, a desire for perfection, or fear of the future.
 These perceptions and worries are generally not consistent with the reality of the situation.